teachjing/jupyter-playground/README.md

 | [PowerShellBook PDF](http://GoalKicker.com/PowerShellBook) | This tutorial was sourced from the great work done by http://GoalKicker.com/PowerShellBook and the beautiful people in the Stack Overflow community.

 ## Whats new
-- 2/8/2021 - Fixing jupyter-lab github module and adding rust notebook.
+- 2/8/2021 - Renamed it Jupyter Playground to accomodate Rust and future languages I want to build content for.
+Fixing jupyter-lab github module and adding rust notebook.
 Also changing title to jupyterlab-playground since more code samples will be added from other languages.
 - 7/13/2020 - Added Chapter 11 and Video Tutorial
 - 7/3/2020 - Updated Chapter 9 and Added Chapter 10 Tutorial guide with embedded videos [Link to folder here](https://github.com/jingsta/powershell-playground/tree/master/PowerShell/0%20-%20Tutorial%20with%20Videos)
 - 7/2/2020 - Added Chapter 8,9 Tutorial guide with embedded videos [Link to folder here](https://github.com/jingsta/powershell-playground/tree/master/PowerShell/0%20-%20Tutorial%20with%20Videos)